-- 2. Turn the ignition ON.
+- Connect the Scan Tool to the vehicle's DLC.
+Press the ENTER button to continue. - 2.
+Turn the ignition ON.
 DO NOT start the engine. - Press and release the ERASE button.
 A confirmation message shows on the LCD display. - If you are sure you want to proceed, use the UP and DOWN buttons, as necessary, to highlight Yes, then press the ENTER button to continue.

-If you do not want to proceed, use the UP \bigcirc and DOWN \bigcirc buttons, as necessary, to highlight No, then press the ENTER \bigcirc button to exit the erase function.
+If you do not want to proceed, use the UP a and DOWN b buttons, as necessary, to highlight No, then press the ENTER a button to exit the erase function.

-- If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the Scan Tool's LCD display.
-Press the SYSTEM MENU (§) button to return to the Chrysler Menu.
+- 4. If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the Scan Tool's LCD display.
+Press the SYSTEM MENU (S) button to return to the Chrysler Menu.